-C. Work Rule on Alcohol
+D. C. Work Rule on Alcohol and Cannabis Use

-Consumption of alcohol that interferes with work place performance will not be tolerated.
-The possession, use, sale, distribution, or transfer of alcoholic beverages on Band property or job sites is prohibited.
-Also, an employee is not permitted to report to work or operate vehicles, machinery, or equipment while under the influence of alcohol.
-An employee will be considered to be under the influence when consumption of alcohol has impaired or is likely to impair the employee's job performance and it is the judgment of his/her supervisor using a reasonable suspicion standard that an employee is impaired.
-Band policy requires disciplinary action up to and including termination for any employee who uses alcohol while at work.
-However, this policy does not prohibit an employee from seeking medical care or rehabilitation because of alcohol abuse.
+Consumption of alcohol and/or Cannabis use that interferes with work place performance will not be tolerated.
+The possession, use, sale, distribution, or transfer of alcoholic beverages and/or Cannabis on Band property or job sites is prohibited.
+Also, an employee is not permitted to report to work or operate vehicles, machinery, or equipment while under the influence of either substancealcohol.
+An employee will be considered to be under the influence when consumption of alcohol or Cannabis has impaired or is likely to impair the employee's job performance and it is the judgment of his/her supervisor using a reasonable suspicion standard that an employee is impaired.
+Band policy requires disciplinary action up to and including termination for any employee who uses alcohol or Cannabis while at work.
+However, this policy does not prohibit an employee from seeking medical care or rehabilitation because of substancealcohol abuse.